MakerTobey/OpenMicrofluidics/README.md

 ## Open fast-imaging solutions

+Note: in the meanwhile, a sulution has been published: https://www.hardware-x.com/article/S2468-0672(22)00112-2/fulltext.
+We have also implemented and tested our own modular-but-integrated solution which can be found in our open microfluidics workstation repository: https://github.com/wenzel-lab/open-microfluidics-workstation

 No microfluidics related fast imaging open hardware projects are konwn to us so far!
 Please let me know if you are aware of a resource.
 Fast-responding cameras would be great or stroboscopic illumination for droplet microfluidics.

 I believe that stroboscopic imaging has already been build by many labs.
 Who would be interested to publish the designs openly?